yewin-mm/spring-cloud-config-sample-microservice-a/README.md

   * Call `getValueByUsingValueAnnotation` or `getValueByUsingConfigProperties` api again and see the values.
   * There, you will see your updated values can be seen.
   * That's mean you will get your updated config values without restarting the application.
+  * You can also check for another profile,
+    * Stop this application and change profile (eg. prod) and run.
+    * Call getValue API and see the values,
+    * Update some values in properties file as per your profile.
+    * eg. if you run with `prod` profile, you need to update value in `microservice-a-prod.properties` file.
+    * Save that file and commit.
+    * Call `Refresh` Api and call `getValue` API again.
+You will see your updated values as per profile file.
   * You can also check build-in actuator `health` and `env` api.

 * That's what we call Spring Cloud Config,